hkdsc/copart/README.md

 </div>

 We present a new part-based 3D generation framework, *CoPart*, which represents a 3D object with multiple contextual part latents and simultaneously generates coherent 3D parts.
-And We are pleased to release the first large-scale 3D object part dataset *PartVerse* that has been manually annotated.
+And we are pleased to release the first large-scale 3D object part dataset *PartVerse* that has been manually annotated.

 ![image_1](assets/data_teaser.png)